-HTML is the standard language for creating web pages and applications.
-Therefore, it's a hugely important skill for any aspiring web developer or simply someone eager to set up their own custom site.
+HTML is a standard language for creating websites and applications.
+It is a great skill for web developers to have, as well as anyone eager to make their own web page.

 An HTML editor is a hugely valuable tool for novice coders up to seasoned developers.
 A good editor should provide basic, but vital, functions such as a spell checker, line numbers, autocomplete and page preview.

 How an HTML editor differs from just any word processor is that it can help you know whether your code is written proficiently.
 This means errors are caught immediately, without the need to scan over pages of codes manually.
 This, along with other capabilities such as the ability to auto-insert frequently used and useful bits of code make these a must.